Skip to main content

 The product is cathode active material

-The new plant would produce powdered cathode active material, or CAM, which is needed in cell plants to manufacture the most valuable part of the battery cell, the cathode.
-Our partner in the plant project is Beijing Easpring Material Technology, listed on the Shenzhen Stock Exchange, which is a developer, manufacturer and supplier of cathode material for lithium-ion batteries.
-The company has two production facilities in China and sells its products globally.
+The new plant would produce cathode active material, or CAM, which is needed in cell plants to manufacture the most valuable part of the battery cell, the cathode.
+Our partner in the plant project is Beijing Easpring Material Technology, listed on the ChiNext Stock Exchange, which is a developer, manufacturer and supplier of cathode material for lithium-ion batteries.
+The company has production in four locations in China and sells its products globally.

 Aiming for a cluster of battery material plants